mickfuzz/phd4/_posts/thesis_chapters/2025-6-4-Methodology.md

 - Partial transcription of more video files -

 The coding of each extract via a selction was the process.
-To better aid analysis via Nvivo selections

 MORE TO COME HERE

-### Use of Interview data
+#### Use of participant interview data

 Participant interview data mostly used to confirm and triangulate with video data from making sessions

 ANALYSIS

-#### Participant interviews

-These interviews took place at the end of between P3 and P4.
+These interviews took place at the end of P3

-At times the resources that the
+At times the resources that were created were brought up on the screen during capture.

+Interviews surfaced important data about home use of games and learning relationships.

-These interviews allowed triangulation and confirmation of data observered in video recordings.
+These interviews allowed triangulation and confirmation of data observed in video recordings.

 **Limitations in interview data**

-MOVE TO CONCLUSION
 In retrospect, shorter interviews at more regular intervals with participants would have been useful to answer